MilesLitteral/wraylib3d/README.md

         - Shader Precompiler Pipeline
-            Handles packaging of applicable Shaders to ShaderCaches (MegaStores) which are accessed at runtime this system is part of an ongoing process to completely deprecate the use of Quake3 Shaders and move to a modern shader system (SPIR-V support?
-MLIR?).
+            Handles packaging of applicable Shaders to ShaderCaches (MegaStores) which are accessed at runtime this system is part of an ongoing process to completely deprecate the use of Quake3 Shaders and move to a modern shader system (SPIR-V support in gl backend, done as of 5/8/23).

             These caches will be used by the renderer cross-referenced against .gltf file specific  'extensions' which would then load the applicable shader if this is not present the cache has a "default shader" that will be fallen back to

-            This module also contains the language-glsl, language-metal, and language-spir-v parsers used to validate all shaders
+            This module also contains the language-glsl, and language-metal parsers used to validate all shaders

             ?
 There is a Format the engine uses called "LC" a kind of custom scripting language that largely is used in relation to Engine Graphics, I desire to replace Quake Shaders and (perhaps) LC as well or re appropriate it so that shaders are instead GLSL, or some other format